-So you want to make your favorite Ninja Foodi macaroni and cheese but in the oven at 400 degrees this time.
+So you want to make your favorite Ninja Foodi macaroni and cheese but in the oven at 400 degrees.
 This isn’t just any dish though, it’s Mac and Cheese with Heavy Cream.
-This recipe takes the classic comfort food to another level, promising a dish that’s extra creamy, extra cheesy, and sure to satisfy even the most discerning of taste buds.
+This 4 ingredients recipe takes the classic comfort food to another level.

 Taking a bite of this mac and cheese is like diving into a pool of pure creaminess.
 The texture is so velvety, so rich, it’s an absolute delight.
 And the taste?
 With just the right balance of cheddar and heavy cream, it’s savory, it’s salty, it’s heavenly.
 Let’s talk about how you can create this masterpiece at home.